Many of our customers use hard leather such as bridle leather and we generally recommend brass stamps for this.

 Before committing to the purchase of a stamp it is useful to carry out a simple test on an offcut of your leather, to see how hard it is to make an impression.

 Place the offcut onto a solid smooth surface such as a granite block (this should also be on a solid bench with no 'give').
-Then get a round headed nail about 4 inches long - the sort carpenters use - and place the round head on the surface of the leather at 90 degrees.
+Then get a round headed nail about 4 inches long - the sort carpenters use - or a hexagonal bolt with a long threaded shaft and place the head on the surface of the leather at 90 degrees.
 Carefully strike the sharp end with a metal hammer and see what sort of impression you have created.

 If it looks good then you won't be wasting your money buying a stamp.
 If you are worried that your design is too big or chunky to be successfully hand stamped, please do send us a small sample in the post and we'd be delighted to test stamp it for you to determine the optimum stamp size.